dart-archive/www.dartlang.org/src/site/articles/writing-unit-tests-for-pub-packages/index.markdown

 ## Summary

-So, we managed to create a minimal Dart package, made it (barely) good enough to put on `pub`, and wrote a few tests.
+We created a minimal Dart package, made it (barely) good enough to put on pub.dartlang.org, and wrote a few tests.
 This is a good start, of course, but we have only scratched the surface of how we should test our packages.
-For a very thorough explanation of how the `unittest` framework works in Dart, I would highly recommend a careful reading of
+For a very thorough explanation of how the unittest framework works in Dart, I highly recommend a careful reading of
 [Unit Testing with Dart](http://www.dartlang.org/articles/dart-unit-tests/) by Graham Wheeler.
-He goes into considerable details about writing tests, defining `setUp()` and `tearDown()`, running asynchronous tests, using and creating matchers, and configuring your test environment.
+He goes into considerable detail about writing tests, defining `setUp()` and `tearDown()`, running asynchronous tests, using and creating matchers, and configuring your test environment.